-This is a great walk to do at lunch time for people working in the CBD near to Parliament.
+This is a great walk to do at lunch time for people working in the CBD near to Parliament or to take the kids on the weekend.

 Build some physical activity into your working day, this walk will reinvigorate.
 You will get exercise while escaping the hustle and bustle and getting some green time.